calibreapp/react-live-chat-loader/README.md

 ## 🖥️ Examples

-The [/website](https://github.com/calibreapp/react-live-chat-loader/tree/master/website) directory of this repository includes a [Next.js](https://nextjs.org) app with example implementations of all currently supported providers.
+The [website](https://github.com/calibreapp/react-live-chat-loader/tree/master/website) directory of this repository includes a [Next.js](https://nextjs.org) app with example implementations of all currently supported providers.

-For initial setup of the example website, be sure to first run `npm install` + `npm run build` in the root level of the repository, before running `npm install` in the `/website` directory.
+For initial setup of the example app, be sure to first run `npm install` + `npm run build` in the root level of the repository, before running `npm install` in the `website` directory.

-The following scripts in `/website` will then be available:
+The following scripts in example app will then be available:

 - `npm run dev` (run a local server)
 - `npm run build` (run next build)
 - `npm run start` (run next start)

-> 📝  Some provides require whitelisted publically accessable domains served over HTTPS — a service like [ngrok](https://ngrok.com/) can be helpful in acheiving this locally
+Visit [react-live-chat-loader.vercel.app](https://react-live-chat-loader.vercel.app/) for a hosted version of the example app.

-Visit [react-live-chat-loader.vercel.app](https://react-live-chat-loader.vercel.app/) for a hosted version of the examples.
+> 📝  Note that some providers require whitelisted publicly accessible domains served over HTTPS — a service like [ngrok](https://ngrok.com/) can be helpful in achieving this locally

 ## 🙌 Contributing